joshwcheung/ENIGMA/WorkingGroups/EffectSize_and_GLM/README.md

 # Step by step tutorial on setting up your analysis with Average ROI metrics
 This section is a step-by-step tutorial on setting up analysis with Average ROI metrics.
+As an example of pre-configured scripts and data files, you can go to [example_tutorial](https://github.com/dyisaev/ENIGMA/tree/master/WorkingGroups/EffectSize_and_GLM/example_tutorial)

 ### Step 1.
 Prepare directory structure
 Create a folder on your machine/server where you will be performing your analysis.
 For example: